kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 Third iteration (1.28):
 - Add `DisruptionTarget` condition for pods which are preempted by Kubelet to make room for critical pods.
   Also, backport this fix to 1.26 and 1.27 release branches, and update the user-facing documentation to reflect this change.
+- Avoid creation of replacement Pods for terminating Pods until they reach the terminal phase.
+Update user-facing documentation.
+  Might be considered for backport to 1.27.

 #### GA